scalyr/cloud-costs/README.md

 		  "networkMbps": 0.0
 		});

+Look at files like linode.js for an example.
 Each call defines a single combination of server type, data center location, lease type, or any other parameters as appropriate to this service provider.
 The fields are interpreted as follows:

 <table>
   <tr><th>Field</th><th>Meaning</th></tr>